Naysayers fail to understand how requiring the health and safety of children as first priority fundamentally changes the courts’ response.

 The Stop Abuse Campaign calls for increased funding for Maternal Home Visiting programs after the murder of Rochester NY boy Jeremiah Mitchell.

-We love write bills that punish drug addicted mothers, but we don’t like to help them
+We love to write bills that punish cocaine-addicted mothers, but we don’t like to help them.
+Should we punish bad mothers?

 They break, you know.
 These children we leave behind.
 Foster care kids have high Adverse Childhood Experience scores.
 Like all children they thrive on love.